MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/endpoint-dlp-learn-about.md

 ### File types (preview)

 File Types are a grouping of file formats which are utilized to protect specific workflows or areas of business.
+You can use one or more File types as conditions in your DLP policies.

 |File Type |App  |monitored file extensions  |